Urinary System

 Bladder

 The bladder is a hollow balloon-shaped organ located in between the pelvic bones in the pelvis.
 The bladder’s walls are made of muscle tissue.
 Urine travels from the kidneys and through the ureters and is collected in the bladder.
 The bladder’s muscular walls are relaxed when it is empty and expand as it fills with urine.
-The bladder can hold about 1.5 to 2 cups of urine.
+The bladder can hold about 500ml of urine in women and 700ml in men.

 Once the bladder is full, the brain receives a signal that it needs to be emptied.
 When it is emptied, urine leaves the bladder and travels through the urethra.